global-container-format/gcf-spec/README.md

 * 1..n Resource Descriptor
 * 1..n Resource

 The header is immediately followed by `Resource Count` resource descriptors, then `Resource Count` resources.
-Header and resource descriptors are all stored as little-endian.
+GCF files follow the little-endian convention.

 Any padding and reserved bytes must be set to `0`.